 Nearest Neighbor Classification = Multiresolution Segmentation + Supervised Classification

 Now, that we have an overview.
 Let’s get into the details of a nearest neighbor classification example:

 This example uses the following bands: red, green, blue, LiDAR canopy height model (CHM) and LiDAR light intensity (INT).

 1 Perform multiresolution segmentation

 Humans naturally aggregate spatial information into groups.
-When you see the salt-and-pepper effect in land cover, it’s probably because a pixel-based classification was used.
+When you see the salt-and-pepper effect in land cover, it’s probably because it uses a pixel-based classification.

-Multi- resolution segmentation is why object-based image analysis has emerged for classifying high spatial resolution data sets.
-MRS creates objects into homogeneous, smart vectors.
+Multi-resolution segmentation is why object-based image analysis has emerged for classifying high spatial resolution data sets.
+MRS creates objects into homogeneous, smart vector polygons.